Skip to main content

 • As an example, to set up overtime at time and a half enter 1.5 whilst double time requires a pay multiplier of 2.

-• Factor of: Pay Item: If the Pay Item value is calculated as a factor of another Pay Item, select the Pay Item here.
+• Factor of: Pay Item: if the Pay Item value is calculated as a factor of another Pay Item, select the Pay Item here.

-• Factor of: Pay group: If the Pay Item value has to be calculated as a factor of a group of pay items, select a Pay Item Group here.
+• Factor of: Pay group: if the Pay Item value has to be calculated as a factor of a group of pay items, select a Pay Item Group here.

 Editing an Existing Pay Item

-To edit an existing pay item, highlight the entry by clicking once on the respective row and click the Edit button ✏️, or double-clicking the entry.
+To edit an existing pay item, highlight the entry by clicking once on the respective row and click the Edit button โœ๏ธ, or double-clicking the entry.

 Deleting an Existing Pay Item

-To delete an existing pay item, highlight it in the grid and then click on the Delete button πŸ—‘οΈ.
+To delete an existing pay item, highlight it in the grid and then click on the Delete button ๐Ÿ—‘๏ธ.

 Tax Rates in Pay Items